Pro Bono Opportunities for Lawyers

 Help Make a Difference

-Whether you’re new to pro bono or looking for new opportunities, here are some helpful resources to guide you:
+Whether you’re new to pro bono or looking for new opportunities, there are lots of ways to get involved.
+Email us at ProBonoOpportunities [at] dccsystem.gov and we’ll help you find the right opportunity.

 Not sure how to get started?
 Email us at ProBonoOpportunities [at] dccsystem.gov and we’ll help you find the right opportunity.